GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 # SWALS solvers
 ----------------

-SWALS contains a range of solvers for variants of the 2D shallow water equations.
+SWALS contains a range of solvers for variants of the 2D shallow water equations (optionally with dispersion).
 For models that involve multiple domains (using a `multidomain` object), one can use different solvers on different domains, and they may take different time-steps.
 Both Cartesian and Spherical coordinates are supported for all solver types and the choice is made when compiling the code, so all domains must use the same coordinate system.
 [See here for a study that uses a range of SWALS solvers](https://www.frontiersin.org/articles/10.3389/feart.2020.598235/full).

 In general the different solvers have different strengths and limitations, which are discussed below.
 For instance, some solvers work well for global-scale tsunami propagation (at least for long-waves that satisfy the shallow water equations) but are inappropriate for nearshore inundation simulation.
 The converse holds for some other solvers.